dszakal/autodb/README.md

 A very simple automated single table read-write Active Record Pattern implementation.

 LIMITATIONS TO BE AWARE OF BEFORE YOU WOULD USE:
-    This is not ORM.
+-This is not ORM.
 Just an active record pattern, it doesn't support joins on purpose.
-    Also save(), row(), rowsArray() and newRow() are final for a reason For now, supports only MySQL
+-Also save(), row(), rowsArray() and newRow() are final for a reason -For now, supports only MySQL
-    For now, supports only databases with auto_increment positive integer primary keys (planned to work with unique keys too) For now, we do not support editing of primary keys, but you should do that manually and carefully anyway For now, type checking is very basic, will improve
+-For now, supports only databases with auto_increment positive integer primary keys (planned to work with unique keys too) -For now, we do not support editing of primary keys, but you should do that manually and carefully anyway -For now, type checking is very basic, will improve

 Usage:
     // create a new row